Lab-CoMBINE/PoreMeth2/README.md

 To use PoreMeth2 for identifying Differentially Methylated Regions (DMRs), methylation files from both samples need to be processed using Shell script provided with this package.
 Follow these steps:
-1. Download the additional scripts from the "Release" section on the right sidebar. (https://github.com/Lab-CoMBINE/PoreMeth2/releases/tag/DMRs)
+1. Download or copy the additional scripts from the "AdditionalScripts" folder.
-2. Extract them and ensure that ModkitResorter.sh and ParseModkit.pl are executable
+2. Ensure that ModkitResorter.sh and ParseModkit.pl are executable

 ```
 	chmod 755 ModkitResorter.sh